I Will Possess Your Heart: Filming

-Aaron Stewart-Ahn was selected to direct the video based on his previous work directing the video for Death Cab For Cutie's "Stable Song", as well as work documenting the band's live performances.
+Aaron Stewart-Ahn was selected to direct the video based on his previous work directing the video for "Stable Song", as well as work documenting the band's live performances.
 Stewart-Ahn said that the theme of travel had been inspired by Death Cab for Cutie's earlier song "Transatlanticism", as well as his own extensive experience traveling solo, adding that "I’ve always felt that travel is a defining human experience that changes you forever, and hope that this depiction of wanderlust, obsessiveness, repetition, and loneliness conveys some of that.”
 He also said "The idea is that the band is performing in an incredibly cold environment while this woman is traveling around the world, moving toward progressively warmer climes.
 The farther she gets from the song's obsessive protagonist, the more her world opens up, and the less reliable his memories of her become."

 The shoot involved the actress, director, and a crew of two traveling 27,977 miles in 13 days.
 The young woman was portrayed by Lindsay Burdge, who would years later become known for lead roles in several independent films such as A Teacher and The Sideways Light.
 On his directing, Stewart-Ahn said "The goal was absolute realism; nothing was staged."
 Much of the film was shot on camcorder, including a Panasonic AG-HVX200 and a consumer-grade Canon HV30, so as to blend in by looking like tourists.
 He noted that the trip to Hokkaido was taken on a whim, and during the trip the team realized that daylight would be gone by the time they would reach their intended destination, so they exited the train at Asari and took what would become the final shot of the video there.

-Stewart-Ahn selected Shawn Kim to direct the shots of the band, and although they never met in person they established visual motifs to unite their respective parts of the video.
+Stewart-Ahn selected Shawn Kim to direct the shots of the band, and although they never met in person, they established visual motifs to unite their respective parts of the video.
 The scenes of the band were shot in a food storage facility in Los Angeles at temperatures below 12 °F. Unlike Stewart-Ahn's section of the video, Kim used a professional Arriflex 435 camera and Panavision E-Series lenses, which he felt added to the coldness of the image.
 The two sets used were at different temperatures, and since bringing the large anamorphic lenses from a colder to a warmer temperature would result in condensation, a separate set of lenses needed to be used for each set.